-Quality Improvement through Organizational Restructuring

-DCH has undergone organizational change designed to move many of the current functions of the Waiver Program Specialists to an enterprise level, allowing Program Specialists to refocus efforts toward quality monitoring and improvement.
+Quality Improvement through Organizational Restructuring DCH is undergoing organizational change designed to move many of the current functions of the Waiver Program Specialists to an enterprise level, allowing Program Specialists to refocus efforts toward quality monitoring and improvement.
 An example of such restructuring is moving the role of provider enrollment to an enterprise office that manages Credentialing and Verification activities at the time of initial enrollment and recredentialing cycles.
-While this transfer of responsibility is still underway, Waiver Program Specialists have developed tips and electronic checklists for the Office of Provider Enrollment specific to waiver services to facilitate specialized reviews but will no longer be directly responsible for that function.
-Redirecting that one activity will free time that can be used for reviewing a sample of provider audits, collaborating with the Office of Performance, Quality and Outcomes in data analysis, working with policy specialists to coordinate policy edits in response to audit findings, and developing system remediation strategies.
+Waiver Program Specialists have developed tips and electronic checklists for the Office of Provider Enrollment specific to waiver services to facilitate specialized reviews but will no longer be directly responsible for that function.
+Redirecting that one activity will free time that can be used for reviewing a sample of provider audits, collaborating with the Office of Performance, Quality and Outcomes in data analysis, editing Program policy in response to findings, and developing system remediation strategies.

-Because this is a new role for Waiver Program Specialists and because the collection and organization of available data is extensive, the DCH Medicaid Waiver section has added a new position which serves as liaison between the Waiver Specialists and the Office of Performance, Quality and Outcomes (PQO).
-The Specialist has experience in data analytics, continuous quality improvement and helps infuse waiver management and evaluation with data-driven information.
+Because this is a new role for Waiver Program Specialists and because the collection and organization of available data is extensive, the DCH Medicaid Waiver section is in process of hiring for a new position to serve as liaison between the Waiver Specialists and the Office of Performance, Quality and Outcomes (PQO).
+The position requires experience in the area of continuous quality improvement and is expected to help bridge any gaps between current knowledge and future role expectations.